-NCRC virtual Zoom meeting of Retina related presentations will occur on Saturday January 9th.
-(12:30pm) with Raj hosting the meeting.
+NCRC meeting of Retina related presentations will occur on September 26 (10:30am on Zoom) with Lejla hosting the meeting.
 We will send an email inviting you to join the meeting with all the details.
-Please use the contact page to send an email requesting to be added to the email list to stay informed. … Continue reading Next NC Retina Club meeting
+Please use the contact page to send an email requesting to be added to the email list to stay informed.
+This … Continue reading Next NC Retina Club meeting

 Dear NC Retina Club Member: The first Zoom meeting was accomplished on ZOOM with ease.
 There were 9 participants from all over the state of North Carolina but also from Arizona!
 We talked a lot about Covid issues and how to handle patients and this pandemic.
 Good information was exchanged.
 A presentation with video of … Continue reading April 25th, 2020 meeting DONE on Zoom!

 Ok, anyone tired of hearing about this topic yet?
 I know I am.
 But here goes with hopefully some good information that I have gleaned from CDC and other sources.
 Risk: Currently thought to be low but the infection rate is climbing and has not hit the peak just yet.
 This virus is highly contagious … Continue reading Your Response to Covid-19 Virus…

 As is usual, Dr Rajiv Shah put on a wonderful meeting at Wake Forest University in the very nice meeting room.
 We had a wonderful lunch hosted by Zack Ballinger - Opening comments (Mallinckrodt Pharmaceuticals) first then adjourned to the meeting room to hear the presentations.
 The list is as follows: Alessandro Iannaccone, MD- Macular … Continue reading NCRC at Wake-Forest 1/11/2020